RuchikaSuryawanshi7/Kinder-Bank/README.md

 - We used UserWay plugin to make our web app more accessible to users with visual impairment or other similar issues.
 - We used Canva to create our app logo as well as all the designs used on our web page.
 - We used Heroku to host our web app.

+## Future Scope
+We strongly believe in the potential of our product.
+We think that it stands out from other trendy banking apps thanks to a strong concern over user experience and a well-designed layout.
+We believe that with some more time and the help of developers we could shape our idea into a ready-to-use service that would benefit the banks as well as the customers.